Loss landscapes and optimization in over-parameterized non-linear systems and neural networks: Abstract

 \section{Abstract}

-The success of deep learning is due, to a great extent, to the remarkable effectiveness of gradient-based optimization methods applied to large neural networks.
-In this work we isolate some general mathematical structures allowing for efficient optimization in over-parameterized systems of non-linear equations, a setting that includes deep neural networks.
-In particular, we show that optimization problems corresponding to such systems are not convex, even locally, but instead satisfy the Polyak-Lojasiewicz (PL) condition allowing for efficient optimization by gradient descent or SGD.
-We connect the PL condition of these systems to the condition number associated to the tangent kernel and develop a non-linear theory parallel to classical analyses of over-parameterized linear equations.
-We discuss how these ideas apply to training shallow and deep neural networks.
-Finally, we point out that tangent kernels associated to certain large system may be far from constant, even locally.
-Yet, our analysis still allows to demonstrate existence of solutions and convergence of gradient descent and SGD.
+The success of deep learning is due, to a large extent, to the remarkable effectiveness of gradient-based optimization methods applied to large neural networks.
+The purpose of this work is to propose a modern view and a general mathematical framework for loss landscapes and efficient optimization in over-parameterized machine learning models and systems of non-linear equations, a setting that includes over-parameterized deep neural networks.
+Our starting observation is that optimization problems corresponding to such systems are generally not convex, even locally.
+We argue that instead they satisfy PL$^*$, a variant of the Polyak-{\L}ojasiewicz condition on most (but not all) of the parameter space, which guarantees both the existence of solutions and efficient optimization by (stochastic) gradient descent (SGD/GD).
+The PL$^*$ condition of these systems is closely related to the condition number of the tangent kernel associated to a non-linear system showing how a PL$^*$-based non-linear theory parallels classical analyses of over-parameterized linear equations.
+We show that wide neural networks satisfy the PL$^*$ condition, which explains the (S)GD convergence to a global minimum.
+Finally we propose a relaxation of the \pls condition applicable to ``almost'' over-parameterized systems.